My Go-To Travel Essentials

 Documents

 I recommend making multiple copies of your documents before you leave to go travelling.
-I personally bring a photocopied version (in colour) of every document listed below, have photos on my phone, and I leave a photocopied version at home with family members.
+I personally bring a photocopied version (in colour) of every document listed below stored in a sturdy ziplock.
+I also have photos of these documents on my phone and I leave a photocopied version at home with family members.
 NEVER put these documents in checked bags and always keep them locked up if you’re staying in public spaces like hostels.

 • Passport